Best foods for your gut health

 The viral respiratory illness typically presents with a high fever, fatigue, cough, nasal congestion and conjunctivitis of the eyes, followed by a rash.
-The rash appears as flat red spots that start on the head and neck and spread down the body to the trunk, arms and legs.
-Patients are considered contagious for 4 days before and 4 days after the rash appears.
+The rash appears as flat, red spots that start on the head and neck and spread down the body to the trunk, arms and legs.
+Patients are considered contagious for four days before and four days after the rash appears.

-People at highest risk of developing measles include infants and children under age 5, adults over 20, pregnant women and people with compromised immune systems, such as cancer and HIV.
+People at highest risk of developing measles include infants and children under 5; unvaccinated people; pregnant women; and people with compromised immune systems, such as those with cancer and HIV.
+Additionally, some adults who only received one dose of vaccine as a child may have some susceptibility to the illness.

 What are the health risks of measles?

-Complications include ear and throat infection, bronchopneumonia, diarrhea, encephalitis (swelling of the brain) and death.
+Complications of having measles include ear and throat infection, pneumonia, diarrhea, swelling of the brain and death.

 How does measles spread?

-Measles is very contagious; up to 9 out of 10 susceptible persons with close contact with measles will develop the disease.
-It is transmitted by direct contact with viral particles from an infected person who breathes, coughs or sneezes.
-The virus can remain in a room for up to 2 hours after the infected person leaves the area.
+Measles is very contagious.
+One infected person will spread measles to 90% of the unvaccinated people around them.
+Measles is transmitted by direct contact with viral particles from an infected person who breathes, coughs or sneezes.
+The virus can remain in a room for up to two hours after the infected person leaves the area.

 How does someone know if they have an immunity to measles?

-You have an immunity to measles if you meet one of the following:
+You have an immunity to measles if you have one of the following:

-- If you are born before 1957, as you most likely were exposed to measles as a child, and developed an immunity.
+A birthday before 1957, as you most likely were exposed to measles as a child and developed an immunity

 How does the vaccine work?

-The body’s immune system makes protective virus-fighting antibodies against the harmless vaccine virus.
-Measles vaccine protects against wild-type measles.
+After vaccination, the body’s immune system makes protective virus-fighting antibodies against the harmless vaccine virus.
+Measles vaccine protects against wild-type — or, naturally occurring — measles.
 If a vaccinated person is exposed to someone with measles, the body remembers how to fight off the wild-type virus because the vaccine trained the immune system.

 Why did the CDC announce that some adults born between 1963 and 1981 might not be fully immunized?

 In the decades before 1963, when a vaccine became available, nearly all children got measles by the time they were 15 years old.
-By 1968, an improved vaccine was made available in the U.S. and has been used since, and is usually included in the MMR (measles, mumps and rubella) vaccine.
+By 1968, an improved vaccine was made available in the U.S. and has been used since.

 By 1981, the number of reported measles cases was 80% less than the previous year.
 Up to this point, children only received one dose of vaccine, so immunity status is uncertain.
 Adults who do not know the number of doses received can check their childhood vaccination record or talk with their doctor about whether their blood levels should be tested.